catillery/Algorithm-Implementations/README.md

 It is highly recommended to use C++ in Microsoft Visual Studio to compile and execute the codebase.

 ## Notable Files
-* *cat0050_charts.pdf* - File containing charts of the estimated and measured time for all four algorithms
+* *cat0050_charts.pdf* - Graphs of the estimated and measured time for all the algorithms.
-* *cat0050_complexities.pdf* - File containing the work for all cost and complexities tables
+* *cat0050_complexities.pdf* - Theoretical calculations for costs and complexities of the implemented algorithms.
-* *ChristopherTillery_phw_output.txt*	- Output file used to chart time
+* *ChristopherTillery_phw_output.txt*	- Output file used to graph simulated time.
-* *phw_intput.txt* - Input file used for testing algorithms
+* *phw_intput.txt* - Input file used for testing algorithms within the simulator.
-* *AlgorithmImplementations.cpp* - Source code for the algorithm implementations
+* *AlgorithmImplementations.cpp* - C++ source code for the algorithm simulation.

 ## Authors